signalaero/crypto-budget-tool/README.md

 - Form made with server-side help from Justin Prince's Dev API (https://github.com/justinkprince/dev-api).
 - Adapted form and expanded functionality from 1st Code Louisville JavaScript Project (https://github.com/signalaero/javascript-fantasy-tools)
 - Code Louisville Mentors for weekly help, advice, and tips!

+### Special Note

+4/1/22: Currently experiencing issue with trying to call ` calculate.getCoins() ` in main.js so that I can get an array of values from ` calculate.js ` and use it in ` main.js `